-The eligible investments and asset class concentration are the following:
+The eligible investments and asset class concentration shall be limited are the followsing:

-- Demand Deposits, Money Market Deposit, Negotiable Orders of Withdrawal (NOW), Savings and Time/Certficate Deposits (CD): The portfolio may invest up to 100% of its assets in these types of depository accounts.
-Deposits will be subject to the Colorado Public Deposit Protection Act (PDPA), that provides preservation and protection of all public funds held on deposit by a bank.
-CD's may only be purchased at a price of par or at a discount (no premiums). - US Treasury Obligations: Treasury Bills, Notes, Bonds and STRIPS backed by the full faith and credit of the United States Government.
+Demand/Transaction Deposits, Money Market Accounts and Time Deposits: The portfolio_Portfolio may invest up to 100% of its assets in Demand/Transaction Deposits, Money Market Accounts and Time Deposits with FDIC insured institutions up to the FDIC limit including interest accrued, but not yet paid.
+All accounts that exceed FDIC limits are to be subject to -the Colorado Public Deposit Protection Act (PDPA), that provides preservation and protection of all public funds held on deposit by a bank that are either not insured by or are in excess of the insured limits of Federal Deposit Insurance Corporation (FDIC)insurance.

+Certificates of Deposit: Individual Certificates of Deposit should not exceed the FDIC insurance limit.
+Certificates of Deposit may only be purchased at a price of par or at a discount (no premiums).
+The Pportfolio may invest up to 100% of its assets in Certificates of Deposit in a laddered duration approach to provide staggered liquidity.

+US Treasury Obligations: Treasury Bills, Notes, Bonds and STRIPS backed by the full faith and credit of the United States Government.
 Such issues shall have remaining maturities of less than 5 years from the date of settlement.
-The portfolio may invest up to 100% of its assets in US Treasury obligations. - Federal Instrumentality: (US Government Agency and Government Sponsored Enterprises): Federal Farm Credit Bank, Federal Home Loan Bank, Federal Home Loan Mortgage Corporation, Federal National Mortgage Association and Student Loan Marketing Association.
+The Pportfolio may invest up to 100% of its assets in US Treasury obligations.

+Federal Instrumentality: (US Government Agency and Government Sponsored Enterprises): Federal Farm Credit Bank, Federal Home Loan Bank, Federal Home Loan Mortgage Corporation, Federal National Mortgage Association and Student Loan

+Marketing Association.
 Such issues shall have remaining maturities of less than 5 years from the date of settlement.
-The portfolio may invest up to 100% of its assets in Federal Instrumentality securities. - Money Market Mutual Funds: These funds will be no load, maintain a constant daily net asset value of \$1.00 and comply with the Securities and Exchange Commission rule 2a-7 regulating money market funds.
-Should be rated at a minimum of AAA by at least one of the ratings agencies. - Certificates of Deposit, Demand/Transaction Deposits, and Time Deposits: The portfolio may invest up to 100% of its assets in Certificates of Deposit, Demand/Transaction Deposits, and Time Deposits with FDIC insured institutions up to the FDIC limit including interest accrued, but not yet paid.
-Certificates of Deposit may only be purchased at a price of par or at a discount (no premiums). - Repurchase Agreements in conjunction with Overnight Bank Sweep Accounts: Investments in repurchase agreements must be in issues collateralized by US Treasury
+The Pportfolio may invest up to 100% of its assets in Federal Instrumentality securities.

+Money Market Mutual Funds: These funds will be no load, shall have policies which seek to maintain a constant daily net asset value of \$1.00 and comply with the Securities and Exchange Commission rule 2a-7 regulating money market funds.
+Should be rated at a minimum of AAAm (or the equivalent) -by at least one of the ratings agencies.
+The Portfolio may invest up to 100% of its assets in money market mutual funds.
-Commented [BB1]: Moved this section to top of list and added PDPA language

-Obligations and/or Federal Instrumentalities as described above.
+Repurchase Agreements in conjunction with Overnight Bank Sweep Accounts: Investments in repurchase agreements must be in issues collateralized by US Treasury Obligations and/or Federal Instrumentalities as described above.
 Such repurchase agreements shall have remaining maturities of 90 days from the date of purchase.
 Purchased securities shall have an original market value including accrued interest of 102% of the dollar value of the transaction and have a final maturity of five years or less.
 If the collateral value drops below 101%, it will be immediately restored to 102%.
-The portfolio may invest up to 100% of its assets in repurchase agreements.
+The portfolio_Portfolio_may invest up to 100% of its assets in repurchase agreements.